NexusBot-official/Nexus/PRIVACY_POLICY.md

 ## Introduction

-Nexus Bot ("we", "our", "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and protect information when you use Nexus Bot on Discord.
+Sentinel Bot ("we", "our", "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and protect information when you use Sentinel Bot on Discord.

 ## Information We Collect